The 2019 outburst of the 2005 classical nova V1047 Cen: a record breaking dwarf nova outburst or a new phenomenon?: Discussion

-Therefore, we suggest that the 2019 outburst of V1047~Cen could have indeed started as a DN disk instability type outburst (Based on the early spectroscopy), leading to the accretion of a massive accretion disk onto the white dwarf.
-The accretion of the large disk might have led to enhanced nuclear shell burning on the surface of the white dwarf, which launched a radiation driven wind/outflow, as quoted by \citet{Sokoloski_etal_2006} ``in a milder version of the phenomenon that powers classical novae''.
-The accretion could have been ongoing for several years at a low level prior to the 2019 outburst (see below).
+Therefore, one of the possibilities is that the 2019 outburst of V1047~Cen is similar in nature to classical symbiotic outbursts, starting with a DN disk instability type outburst (based on the early optical spectra), leading to the accretion of the entire accretion disk onto the white dwarf.
+The accretion of the disk might have led to enhanced nuclear shell burning on the surface of the white dwarf, which launched a radiation driven wind/outflow \citep{Sokoloski_etal_2006}.
 This scenario could explain the 400 day outburst duration in the optical (e.g., the 2000's outburst of Z~And lasted for 2 years) and the dramatic brightening and broadening of the Balmer lines.
-The light curve bump or re-brightening that occurred $\sim$260 days after the outburst start could mark the stage at which an optically thick outflow started.
+The light curve bump or re-brightening that occurred $\sim$250 days after the outburst start could mark the stage at which an optically thick outflow started.
 This is consistent with the development of P Cygni-like absorption features in the optical spectral lines around the same period (Figure~\ref{Fig:PCygni}).
-The absence of the P Cygni profiles in the spectra obtained on day 407 after the end of the optical outburst (Figure~\ref{Fig:main_spec}; note that the P Cygni profiles were present in the previous epoch on day 303) indicates that the optically thick wind/outflow dissipated rapidly and became optically thin, which is very similar to the behavior observed in the combination nova of Z~And \citep{Sokoloski_etal_2006}.
-The presence of high ionization lines of He, C, O, and N in the late spectra of V1047~Cen (Figure~\ref{Fig:spec_7}), obtained after the end of the optical outburst could indicate ongoing nuclear shell burning, which would strengthen the case for a combination nova.
-The same high ionization lines of \eal{N}{V} and \eal{O}{VI} are typically observed in V~Sge like stars---the Milky-Way counterparts of the supersoft sources in the Magellanic Clouds---typically indicate nuclear shell burning (e.g., \citealt{Herbig_etal_1965,Cieslinski_etal_1999,Steiner_etal_1999}).
+The absence of the P Cygni profiles in the spectra obtained on day 407 after the end of the optical outburst (Figure~\ref{Fig:main_spec}; note that the P Cygni profiles were present in the previous epoch on day 303) indicates that the optically thick wind/outflow dissipated rapidly and became optically thin, which is very similar to the behavior observed in the outburst of Z~And \citep{Sokoloski_etal_2006}.
+The presence of high ionization lines of He, C, O, N, and potentially forbidden Fe in the late spectra of V1047~Cen (Figure~\ref{Fig:spec_7}), obtained after the end of the optical outburst could indicate ongoing nuclear shell burning, which would strengthen the case for this scenario, which transitions from an accretion-powered outburst to a nuclear-powered outburst.
+The same high ionization lines of \eal{N}{V} and \eal{O}{VI} are typically observed in V~Sge like stars (the Milky-Way counterparts of the supersoft sources in the Magellanic Clouds), and typically indicate nuclear shell burning (e.g., \citealt{Herbig_etal_1965,Cieslinski_etal_1999,Steiner_etal_1999,starrfield_etal_2004}). \citet{Sokoloski_etal_2006} derived the luminosity of Z~And a good part of the 2006 outburst to be of the order of 10$^{36}$\,erg\,s, which is close to the luminosity of V1047~Cen during the flat peak phase of the 2019 outburst.